Arleigh Burke-class destroyer: Flight III (1988)

-Work on a much improved design known as Flight III began in 1988, to be first procured in FY 1994.
-This design had a 40 foot plug amidships to provide greater volume for combat systems, and was of a flush deck configuration.
-Its main improvements were in ASW performance, with hangars and support facilities for two SH-60B LAMPS III helicopters and compatibility with the under development RUM-125 Sea Lance.
-The ship's AAW performance was also enhanced, with 32 additional VLS cells forwards, Cooperative Engagement Capability (CEC), integrated Anti-Ship Missile Defense (ASMD) systems, and air warfare commander facilities to coordinate the actions of a CSG in air defense, as was found on the Ticonderoga-class cruisers.
-The new AN/SAR-8 also provided the ship with an infrared search and track capability, and fiber optical cables replaced copper to improve bandwidth and reduce weight gain.
+Work on a much-improved variant known as Flight III began in 1988.
+It was of a flush deck configuration and had a 40 ft plug amidships to provide greater volume for combat systems and to increase the class's operational radius.
+Its main improvements were in ASW performance, with a helipad sized for V-22 Osprey along with hangars and support facilities for two embarked SH-60B LAMPS III helicopters and compatibility with the under-development RUM-125 Sea Lance.
+The ship's AAW performance was also enhanced, with 32 additional VLS cells forward, Cooperative Engagement Capability (CEC), integrated Anti-Ship Missile Defense systems, and air warfare commander facilities to coordinate the actions of a carrier strike group in air defense, as was found on the Ticonderoga-class cruisers.
+The new AN/SAR-8 also provided the ship with an infrared search and track capability for defense against sea-skimming missiles, and fiber optical cables replaced copper cables to improve bandwidth and reduce weight gain.
 To power the increased equipment load, the AG9130 ship service gas turbine generator sets were replaced with the newer AG9140, increasing power generation from 2,500 kW to 3,000 kW each.
-Incorporating lessons learned with the attacks on USS Stark in 1987 and USS Samuel B. Roberts in 1988, five blast-resistant bulkheads were incorporated into the ship to improve damage containment.
-The ship was designed with several upgrades to be added on later ships, including the AN/SQQ-89I Block III hull and towed sonar, intercooled recuperated gas turbines, and an improved fire control system.
-As tensions decreased throughout 1989 and 1990 however, there became less of a need for such a high performance ship, and Flight III was canceled in December 1990 as a cost reduction measure.
+New 18 ft diameter propellers were also introduced, replacing the extant 17 ft diameter models in order to reduce fuel consumption and cavitation.
+Incorporating lessons learned from the attacks on USS Stark in 1987 and USS Samuel B. Roberts in 1988, five blast-resistant bulkheads were incorporated into the ship to improve damage containment.
+Flight III was designed with several upgrades to be added on later ships, including new flank and towed sonar arrays, intercooled recuperated gas turbines, and an improved fire-control system.

+The first Flight III was planned to be procured as the last ship of fiscal year (FY) 1994.
+However, as tensions decreased throughout 1989 and 1990, the need for such a high-performance ship diminished.
+Flight III was canceled in December 1990 as a cost-reduction measure, saving $75 million per ship.